neopragma/self-start-ruby/README.md

 add(2, 3).class
 ```

-#### 22. You don't have to have a separate variable for the result of a method.
+#### 22. Simplification: You don't need a separate variable for the result of a method.

 ```ruby
 def add number1, number2